openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 Note: the `metricRelabeling` section only keeping two metrics, while the rest is dropped.

-Finally, a team that adopts the scrape profile feature should also add themselves and their component to the list under [Infrastruture needed](#infrastructure-needed-optional)
+Finally, a team that adopts the metrics collection profile feature should also add themselves and their component to the list under [Infrastruture needed](#infrastructure-needed-optional)

 #### Variation [optional]